Free Auto Transport Quotes

 The Danger of Overweight Trucks

-- Heavy Fines: The driver is personally fined for the violation.
+• Heavy Fines: The driver is personally fined for the violation.

-- Delays: The truck may be placed "out of service" until the weight is reduced.
+• Delays: The truck may be placed “out of service” until the weight is reduced.

 The Inspection Problem: Why “Empty” is Safer

-In these cases, the driver will often mark the Bill of Lading with "Interior Uninspected" or "Packed with Personal Items - Interior AS-IS."
-By signing this, you waive your right to claim any damage to the interior of your car.
-If the gear shift is broken, the upholstery is torn, or the carpet is stained when the car arrives, you will have zero recourse because the driver could not verify the condition at pickup.
+Before loading, the driver performs a meticulous Bill of Lading inspection, documenting every scratch, dent, and chip.
+If your back seat is piled high with boxes, the driver cannot inspect the interior of the vehicle.
+In these cases, the driver will mark “Interior Uninspected” or “Packed with Personal Items — Interior AS-IS.”
+By signing this, you waive your right to claim any interior damage.
+If the gear shift is broken or upholstery is torn on arrival, you will have zero recourse.

 The Insurance Gap: Your Items Are Not Covered

-If your laptop, golf clubs, jewelry, or cash are stolen from the car during a stop at a truck stop, the carrier is not liable.
-If extreme heat in the trailer melts your CDs or damages electronics, the carrier is not liable.
-If the truck is involved in a major accident and your boxes are destroyed, the carrier is not liable.
+The carrier's cargo insurance covers your vehicle — the steel, glass, and rubber.
+It explicitly excludes personal property left inside.
+If your laptop, golf clubs, jewelry, or cash are stolen during a truck stop, the carrier is not liable.
+If extreme heat damages electronics, the carrier is not liable.
+If the truck is in an accident and your boxes are destroyed, the carrier is not liable.

 Theft Risks and “The Window Line”